 The first step in taming the multi-channel monster is to decide on a unified approach.

-And just look at how Apple reinforces that feeling of excitement anticipation.
-Whether it’s through iTunes, the App Store or the Apple Store itself, every customer touch point lends itself to that unifying experience of “must have tech”.
+And just look at how Apple reinforces that feeling of excited anticipation.
+Whether it’s through iTunes, the App Store, or the Apple Store itself, every customer touch point lends itself to that unifying experience of “must-have tech”.

 But I get it – you’re not Apple.
 You don’t have millions to invest in modernizing your equipment.
-Does that mean multi-channel is out of reach for the rest of us?
+Does that mean omnichannel is out of reach for the rest of us?

 Absolutely not.
 But it does mean we have to approach things a little more conservatively.